1. Introduction

 • completing a full benefit check on behalf of the person, identifying all relevant entitlements and conducting periodic reviews of entitlements;

-• providing ongoing advice on entitlement;
+• providing ongoing advice on entitlement to benefits;

 • liaising with the Transactional Finance Team and making arrangements for receipt of the person’s benefits into a corporate account;